aadya940/aadya940/README.md

 ## Introduction
 Hi there 👋
+I am Aadya,
+I'm pursuing a Masters in Computer Science and Engineering from Santa Clara University, California.
 I'm a Computer Science Graduate from Ahmedabad University, India.
-I am Aadya, and I am majorly interested in the Mathematics, Programming, building toolchains and libraries that matter.
+I'm majorly interested in building tools that matter.
+My core interests are Machine Learning, Data Engineering, building libraries etc.
-Fluent in Python, C with strong Computer Science Fundamentals.
+Fluent in Python, C, C++ with strong Computer Science Fundamentals.

 Ex-Google Summer of Code @ NumFOCUS